Month 1, Day 20, Wednesday 6:30 p.m.

 “It won’t reach us here,” one of them said.

 “Still, best to be prepared for the unexpected.”

 Finally, a female guard insisted he return to bed.
 When Damien tried to protest, she said, “You’d best hurry up before I remember that it’s past curfew and give you a demerit.”

 Damien had been almost ready to tell her he was the youngest Westbay and dare her to punish him, but instead he’d slumped in defeat.
-He was aware enough to know his anxiety was making him foolish.
+He was self-aware enough to know when his anxiety was making him foolish.

 Sebastien would give him a horrible tongue-lashing if he heard Damien was drawing that kind of negative attention to them.
 After all, someone might wonder why Sebastien was missing from the dorms after curfew, too.